Kufa: Kufa in Islamic theology and scholarship

+The Shia theology started in the city of Kufa.
+Many preachers claimed to be students of the Medina based Imam Muhammad al-Baqir and his son Imam Ja'far al-Sadiq, although Sunni scholars question the truthfulness of these preachers.
+Originally it was divided into various sects, some of which lent support to the rebellions of Zayd ibn Ali and Abbasids.

 Kufa was also among the first centers of Qur'anic interpretation, which Kufans credited to the exegete Mujahid (until he escaped to Mecca in 702).
 It further recorded general traditions as Hadith; in the 9th century, Yahya ibn ‘Abd al-Hamid al-Himmani compiled many of these into a Musnad.

 Given Kufa's opposition to Damascus, Kufan traditionists had their own take on Umayyad history.
-The historian Abu Mikhnaf al-Azdi (d.
+The Shia historian Abu Mikhnaf al-Azdi (d.
 774) compiled their accounts into a rival history, which became popular under Abbasid rule.
 This history does not survive but later historians like Tabari quoted from it extensively.